ipb-halle/MetFragTraining/README.md

 Q1: How many different molecular formulas are present?

 Q2: What do you think is the correct molecular formula?

-What else could you do to verify that besides the given MetFrag results?
+Q3: What else could you do to verify the molecular formula besides using the given MetFrag results?

 ---